 Everyone’s bowels "go off" once in a while.
 But how often do you find yourself worrying about having an accident?

 Be honest if you’re having trouble.
 If you feel you can’t control your bowels, and making it to the bathroom on time is a frequent concern, there may a medical reason for it.
-Let your doctor know what you're going through so she can help.
+Let your doctor know what you're going through so they can help.

 “One accident is really one too many,” says Matilda N. Hagan, MD, an inflammatory bowel disease specialist at Mercy Medical Center.